EMarc2023/zero-shot-rag-llm/README.md

 ## Author Contact
 The author (Elizabeth Marcellina) can be contacted on LinkedIn: https://www.linkedin.com/in/elizabeth-marcellina/.

+## Frontend UI:
+I have developed a TypeScript/React-based frontend to provide a user-friendly interface, enabling easy interaction with the system and visualisation of retrieved documents and generated summaries.
+The repo for the frontend UI can be found in: https://github.com/EMarc2023/zero-shot-rag-llm.

 ## Project Overview
 - The application is Dockerised and deployed via FastAPI, ensuring scalability and modularity.
 It is production-ready for smaller to medium-scale deployments.
 It can also be further optimised for high-traffic, enterprise-level environments with more robust deployment options such as NGINX as a reverse proxy or using large-scale production-grade ASGI servers like Gunicorn.
 - This application is a CPU-optimised Retrieval Augmented Generation (RAG) system using a subset of the Amazon Review 2023 dataset, i.e. the Gift Cards dataset.
 The system leverages cutting-edge Natural Language Processing (NLP) techniques for efficient knowledge retrieval and document summarisation, achieving robust performance with minimal task-specific training data.